-Two things never change in the workplace.
-Getting drunk at the company holiday party, getting drunk and rolling a golf cart at the annual company golf tournament, and of course the inappropriate Halloween costumes.
+Getting drunk at the company holiday party and getting drunk and rolling a golf cart at the annual company golf tournament are two.
+Of course the inappropriate Halloween costumes.
 In the same way that Santa is busiest on Christmas Eve, HR is usually busiest on 2 special days during the year – the day after the company holiday party and Halloween.
 If a company doesn’t have a people problem every once-in-awhile, I am out of a job.
 Thank you, Baby Jesus, for the dumb-asses and their work Halloween costumes.
 Don’t get me wrong, I am all for team building, and work Halloween costumes build teams very effectively.
 The great part is that teams don’t even realize they are bonding and that is “Nasty” at it’s best.

 I love it when a department dresses up in a theme because it shows they banded together, agreed on a single mission and worked as a group towards a common goal, and if that isn’t HR speak, I don’t know what is!
 It can be as simple as the Men in Black theme or as elaborate as the crew from the Starship Enterprise (usually technical departments).
 This year, a couple of team-building themes a department could dress up come to mind very quickly and with facial hair so popular this year:

 I struggle internally when a department comes dressed as “Pimps and Ho’s”.
 At least they still banded together like a team on a single mission.
 I don’t have kids (and won’t admit this publicly), but it is pretty cool seeing the little crumb snatchers come to work with their parents work in their little kitty costumes.
 Parents and children in a matching theme are the best.
 Curious George with the Yellow hatted Cowboy comes to mind.
 This is a hip VP of BizDev I had the fortune of working with.